 Displaying the full email address allows those who do not have an email client installed on their computer to copy and paste the email address into an application such as a web browser.

 Do not obscure the email address to prevent automatic email harvesters from capturing the address.
-This can result in a poor user experience and present usability and accessibility problems.
+This will result in a poor user experience and present usability and accessibility problems.

 Opening links in a new window